General Information about Temporary Licenses

 - Administrative position in which the designated temporary administrator has or had direct responsibility for and are/were held accountable for his or her own acts.

-- Describe your duties and responsibilities for the periods of time when the designated temporary administrator has supervised more than one profession or discipline.
+- Describe the duties and responsibilities for the time periods when the designated temporary administrator supervised more than one profession or discipline.
 Include the dates and number of hours as well as the kinds of employees.
 Also, list the dates and hours for which he or she served as Acting Administrator in the absence of the duly appointed administrator.

-- The designated temporary administrator completes the Criminal History Record Check Authorization form to request state and federal criminal background checks.
+- The designated temporary administrator completes the Criminal History Record Check Authorization form to request State of Delaware and Federal Bureau of Investigation criminal background checks.
 He or she must follow the instructions on the authorization form to arrange to be fingerprinted.